How to Spend 48 hours in Porto

 site | reviews

 I recommend Cálem, they are the most affordable and include an interactive museum with their guided cellar tour and premium quality wine tasting.
-They also offer a package called Tour & Taste that includes everything above in addition to a 45-minute Fado Show.
+They also offer a package called Tour & Taste that includes everything above, plus a live music Fado Show.
 If you’re not familiar with Fado, traditional Portuguese music, check out my Lisbon post.

 what to see in porto